DenTelezhkin/DTTableViewManager/README.md

 * Easy UITableView search
 * Core data / NSFetchedResultsController support

-The best way to understand, what we are trying to achieve here, is to take a look at example, provided in Example folder.
+The best way to understand, what we are trying to achieve here, is to take a look at example, that shows most common use cases for framework.
+It is provided in Example folder.
+Don't miss CoreData examples, they are awesome!

 ## How?